-The Board recognises the importance of continuously monitoring and assessing its performance and undertakes a structured annual review of its performance and that of its Committees.
+Board and Committees The Board recognises the importance of continuously monitoring and assessing its performance and undertakes a structured annual review of its performance and that of its Committees.
 The Board also periodically engages the assistance of external consultants to facilitate formal Board and Committee performance reviews.

-Board and Committees

-During 2021/22, the Board engaged an external service provider to facilitate the review of Board, Committee and Director performance, whereby each Director completed a detailed written performance evaluation and participated in an interview with the external party.
-Qantas Management also participated in the externally facilitated review.
-The outcomes of those evaluations were presented by the external party and the relevant Chair to the Board or Committee as a group.
+During 2022/23, the Board engaged an external service provider to facilitate the review of Board and Committee performance, whereby each Director completed a detailed written performance evaluation, which was analysed, and outcomes reported, by the external party.
+The outcomes of those evaluations were presented by the relevant Chair to the Board or Committee as a group.
 A formal induction program is provided to new Directors to ensure they have a working knowledge of the Qantas Group (including its structure, operations and risk profile - as well as its behaviours and values) and of the aviation industry.

-Directors

-Directors have open access to all relevant information, including discussions with Management and subject matter experts, and site visits to observe operations.
+Directors Directors have open access to all relevant information, including discussions with Management and subject matter experts, and site visits to observe operations.
 Directors may meet independently with Management at any time to discuss areas of interest or concern.
 Existing Directors are also encouraged to undertake ongoing professional development to maintain the skills and knowledge needed to perform their role as Directors effectively.

-Management

 Senior Executives of the Qantas Group are appointed on the basis of their skills, experience, knowledge and diversity.
 Appropriate background checks are conducted prior to any appointment with the Group.

-In 2021/22, the performance of the CEO was reviewed by the Board, with the outcomes of the review reported to the Board.
+Management In 2022/23, the performance of the CEO was reviewed by the Board, with the outcomes of the review reported to the Board.
 Performance of Senior Management was reviewed by the CEO, with the outcomes of these reviews reported to the Remuneration Committee.
+In May 2023, Qantas announced that Vanessa Hudson, the Group CFO, would become the next CEO and Managing Director, taking over from Alan Joyce.
+The appointment came after a rigorous selection process, involving a number of high-quality candidates, both internally and externally.
+In September 2023, Qantas announced the retirement of Mr Joyce and appointment of Ms Hudson to the role of CEO and Managing Director.
+Succession and Renewal Qantas also announced two changes to its Board in 2022/23, with the appointment of former American Airlines CEO and Chairman, Doug Parker, effective 23 May 2023, and the retirement of long-serving Qantas Director Michael L'Estrange AO, in November 2023.
+With Qantas' continuing focus on renewal, Mr Parker brings to the Board his more than 35 years of aviation experience gained in one of the world's most dynamic aviation markets.
+Qantas also announced one additional change to its Board following the end of the 2022/23 financial year, being the appointment of Dr Heather Smith effective 24 August 2023.